Monday, November 04, 2024

 Thinking differently about mental health

 I’ve changed the name of this blog before (see eg. previous post).
 I’m not convinced it’s really made much impact in terms of attracting more readers (see eg. another previous post).
-I’m making another attempt to see if expressing what this blog is about in more everyday terms, avoiding the use of ‘psychiatry’, makes a difference.
+I’m making another attempt to see if expressing what this blog is about in more everyday langauage, avoiding the use of the term ‘psychiatry’, makes a difference.
 As mentioned in another previous post, ‘mental health’ has come to mean the conditions and practices that maintain mental health.
 There is general acceptance that mental health needs to be rethought (see eg. yet another previous post).

 Psychiatry struggles to cope with its inherent uncertainty